 Let me be completely honest upfront – if you’re on a budget and want to buy a car amp, you’re going to have to live with some compromises.
-Buying the best budget car amplifier you can find can take a lot of time and work so I’ve put together a helpful guide for you.
+Buying the best budget car amplifier isn’t always easy, but if you learn a bit beforehand you’ll be better prepared.

-The great news is that although you might not get the same high-end features, specs, and more that only come with more expensive models, you can still get a great amp!
-So don’t sweat it too much.
+The great news is that although you might not get the same high-end features, specs, and more that only come with more expensive models, you can still get an amp that will do the job without breaking the bank.

 Realistic power ratings use the “RMS” label, which is an electrical engineering term to represent “root mean square”, a mathematical way of expressing the actual, useable power that an amplifier can produce continuously.
 The confusion comes from amp manufacturers using the “peak” power rating, which is not at all representative of the actual amount of power an amp can drive your speakers with.

 Think of it like the example of a modest-sized car with a speedometer that goes up to 200 MPH.
 Can most average cars really drive that fast?
 No way!